How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 What Are the Disadvantages of Homeschooling?

-After ten years of homeschooling, I find it tough to pick out any disadvantages.
-As I look back, I am honestly 100% satisfied with the work that God has done in our family through homeschooling.
-However, if I had to think of a disadvantage, I would think back to our early years.
+Truthfully, after ten years of homeschooling, I find it tough to name any disadvantages.
+As I look back, I am 100% satisfied with the work God has done in our family through homeschooling.
+However, if I had to name a disadvantage, I would think back to our early years.
 Homeschooling wasn’t quite as widespread in our area as it is now, and of course, my children were very little.
 Sometimes, homeschooling was lonely for me as a mom.
 I remember when my husband arrived home after a long day at work, I would talk his ear off for the last six hours of the day!

 How Many Hours a Day Should a Child Be Homeschooled?

-I wish it were that simple to know that if I homeschool three hours and thirty-seven minutes, I will have an excellent, well-educated child.
 Unfortunately, there’s no magic formula to how long each day of schooling should be.
-Remember, you’re not only homeschooling, but your child is doing life with you.
-That alone is quite the education.
+Remember, you’re not only homeschooling; your child is doing life with you.
+That alone is an education!

-Consider for just a moment our public school system.
-Now, the children are there for 7-8 hours per day, but are all those hours instructional?
+Consider our public school system.
+Children are there for 7-8 hours per day, but are all those hours instructional?
 Of course not.
-While there aren’t many formal studies on the topic, there’s a fairly good consensus that between 2-3 hours of the day are totally wasted with transitions, classroom management, and breaks.
-One teacher estimated up to 5 hours of the day were wasted.
+Although formal studies have not been done, there’s a fairly good consensus that between 2-3 hours of the day are totally wasted with transitions, classroom management, and breaks.
+One teacher estimates up to 5 hours of the day are wasted.
 That’s pretty shocking.

 Are Homeschooled Students Happier?

-I would be remiss to make the grand generalization that homeschooled students are happier.
-However, I would tell you that my homeschool students are absolutely happier.
+It is not right to make the grand generalization that homeschooled students are happier.
+However, I will tell you that my homeschool students are absolutely happier.
 My oldest son decided to try public school again when he got to junior high.
-He almost immediately began having migraines, which was a new development for him.
-He did excellent in his classes, but his health was failing under the long hours and tremendous pressure.
+He almost immediately began having migraines, which is not a normal thing for him.
+Although he did excellent in his classes, his health was failing under the long hours and tremendous pressure.
 Normally, he is a very talented basketball player, but we could see that he was struggling even in his beloved sports.
-As soon as he returned to homeschooling, the migraines disappeared, his basketball was better than ever, and he has stated firmly that he never intends to go back.
+As soon as he returned to homeschooling, the migraines disappeared, his basketball was better than ever, and he has declared that he never intends to go back.
 He loves homeschooling and sees the great value of it.

 It certainly wouldn’t hurt to give it a try and see if your child is happier as a homeschooled student.
 You can read more stories of families who have found that homeschooling makes their children happier here.